karenying/blog.karenying.com/content/posts/2020-10-16--customize-chrome-new-tab-page-in-30-seconds.md

 Don’t worry if your ID is different!

 Make sure that you’ve turned Momentum off if you’ve been using it.
-Now if you open a new tab or window, you should see the “Hello World!” from `index.html`.
+Now if you open a new tab or window, you should see the "Hello World!" from `index.html`.

 That’s it.
 It’s that simple.
-If you know what you want yours to look like, seeya 👋🏼 &nbsp; If you want to see how I made mine, stick around to add a clock, greeting, and date.
+If you know what you want yours to look like, seeya 👋🏼&nbsp;If you want to see how I made mine, stick around to add a clock, greeting, and date.

 ### 1. Add Clock